220207-java-enterprise/Team-C-API/README.md

 # Usage

+1. In the local terminal in intellij run: mvn tomcat7:deploy
-1. In the terminal of Visual Studio Code, start up the application with: npm start.
+2. In the terminal of Visual Studio Code, start up the application with: npm start
-2. Login in as a new user on the New User page.
+3. Login in as a new user on the New User page, log in as an authenticated user on the Login page, or go to the Create Reimbursement page to create a new reimbursement.

 # Contributors

-William, Khari Thompson, Andrew Saenz, Cameron, Aiza Weber
+William Johnson, Khari Thompson, Andrew Saenz, Cameron Lintz, Aiza Weber

 # License